Duke-I3T-Lab/XR_Tracking_Evaluation/README.md

-# XR Spatial Tracking Evaluation
+# AR-TMT

-This repository contains the **testbed implementation, datasets, calibration tools, data collection framework, and analysis pipelines** as described in the paper:
+This repository contains the **Demo** as described in the paper:

 **"XR Reality Check: What Commercial Devices Deliver for Spatial Tracking"**
-Tianyi Hu, Tianyuan Du, Zhehan Qu, Maria Gorlatova
+Sihun Baek, Zhehan Qu, Maria Gorlatova
-To be presented at IEEE ISMAR 2025
+To be presented at ACM VRST 2025

 ---